-- a.
-Access to the site will be provided from Southend Road, subject to an assessment of the impact on existing trees; - b.
-An integrated water supply and drainage strategy will be provided in advance of development to ensure the provision of adequate and appropriate infrastructure for water supply and waste water, both on and off site.
-Development will be occupied in line with this strategy: - c.
+- Access to the site will be provided from Southend Road, subject to an assessment of the impact on existing trees; - b.
 A Flood Risk Assessment (FRA) will be required to inform the delivery of the site as the site lies adjacent to an area of surface water flood risk (watercourse to the north of the site).
-This FRA will also inform mitigation measures including the provision of SuDS; - d.
+This FRA will also inform mitigation measures including the provision of SuDS; - c.
 An Ecological Impact Assessment (EcIA) will be required.
-Appropriate avoidance and mitigation measures will need to be implemented, to ensure any designated sites and/or protected habitats and/or species are not adversely affected; - e.
-An arboricultural survey will be required to inform the delivery of the site, to take into account the protected trees present on the eastern boundary; - f.
-A substantial tree belt will be provided along the northern boundary, linking to the existing tree belt to the north of the site, on the eastern boundary and with new planting on land at Stretton Close (RSA24); - g.
-The development design and layout will be in line with Policy SP7 and be further informed by a full detailed Landscape and Visual Impact Assessment (LVIA); - h.
+Appropriate avoidance and mitigation measures will need to be implemented, to ensure any designated sites and/or protected habitats and/or species are not adversely affected; - d.
+An arboricultural survey will be required to inform the delivery of the site, to take into account the protected trees present on the eastern boundary; - e.
+Appropriate landscaping will be provided along the northern boundary, responding positively to the existing tree belt to the north of the site, on the eastern boundary and with new planting on land at Stretton Close; - f.
+The development design and layout will be in line with policy SP7 and be further informed by a full detailed Landscape and Visual Impact Assessment (LVIA); - g.
 Measures will be included to improve accessibility by, and encourage use of, non-car transport modes.

-This will be set out in a Travel Information Pack; - i.
-Main internal walking and cycle routes for the site will be provided and will be linked to existing routes; - j.
-The design of the development will respond positively to the challenge of climate change and be designed for climate resilience, including maximising the efficient use of sustainable technologies, resources, materials and solar gain, in accordance with Policy SP5; and - k.
-The southern quarter of the site lies within a Mineral Safeguarding Area and so consideration of Policy 9 of the West Berkshire Minerals and Waste Local Plan will also be required.
+This will be set out in a Travel Information Pack; - h.
+Main internal walking and cycle routes for the site will be provided and will be linked to existing routes; - i.
+The design of the development will respond positively to the challenge of climate change and be designed for climate resilience, including maximising the efficient use of sustainable technologies, resources, materials and solar gain, in accordance with policy SP5; and - j.
+The southern quarter of the site lies within a Mineral Safeguarding Area and so consideration of policy 9 of the West Berkshire Minerals and Waste Local Plan will also be required.